Activity distinction

 Skydiving usually means leaving an aircraft, experiencing free fall, and descending under a parachute.
 Tandem paragliding means launching from suitable terrain with a pilot and flying a paraglider wing through the air that is available on the day.

 Both activities happen in the sky, and both use fabric wings or parachute-related equipment in some form.
 That is where the simple overlap ends.
-The start, feeling, route, timing, safety questions, and right next page are different.
+The start, feeling, flight path, timing, safety questions, and next page are different.

 What skydiving usually means